-Overview: In 2019, the metro Atlanta region was home to nearly 2.7 million jobs.
-Overall, employment has grown steadily over the past 10 years, adding over 140,000 jobs despite a dip in employment due to the Great Recession.
+Overview: In 2021, the metro Atlanta region was home to nearly 2.4 million jobs.
+Overall, employment has grown steadily over the past 10 years, adding over 140,000 jobs despite a dip in employment due to the Great Recession and COVID.
 The largest industries in 2019 were Retail Trade, Healthcare and Social Assistance, and Professional, Scientific, and Technical Services.
 Combined, these three industries represented over one-third of all employment in the region.
 While these occupational groups employ the most people, Retail generally offers lower annual wages than the region's overall average.

-Prior to COVID-19, the next five years for the metro Atlanta region was projected to add over 306,000 jobs; nearly 80% expected due to replacement needs (retirement, relocation, temporary leave, etc.).
+The next five years for the metro Atlanta region was projected to add almost 192,000 jobs; nearly 90% expected due to replacement needs (retirement, relocation, temporary leave, etc.).
 Projected employment trends by industry are summarized in the following table.